collective-soundworks/soundworks-plugin-filesystem/README.md

 ### Security

 Being able to write and delete files from any connected client poses evident security questions, moreover if your application aims at running online.
 To prevent such issues, all sensible operations (i.e. other than listing the files) of the  plugin are blocked if the `env.type` config option passed to the soundworks server is set to `production`.

-In such case, only trusted clients that authentified by a login and password will be able to perform these operations.
+In such case, only trusted clients that authenticated by a login and password will be able to perform these operations.

 See the `config/env-**.js` files to configure your application (@todo - tutorial).